Toni500github/customfetch/README.md

 * **GUI mode (GTK3)**
 * Really customizable and fast, check [Config (with explanation)](#config-with-explanation) section
 * Lightweight
->[!NOTE]
->enabling GUI mode may slow down customfetch a bit because it needs to load the GUI libraries at runtime\
->To check if it's enabled or not, run "cufetch --version"

 ## Depends
 currently requires **C++20**, but it's possible to compile with C++17 too (not officially supported)